hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 are resolved.
 We are not going to resolve other Indy Ledger's contexts, other blockchain's contexts, and Internet contexts.

+More details about JSON-LD usage may be found in the HIPES for specific rich schema objects.

 ### How Rich Schema objects are stored on the Ledger